Using Kalsi Seals in high pressure swivels

-Kalsi Engineering provides a breadth of resources for appropriate seal implementation so that your design team can overcome the challenges associated with high-pressure swivel seals.
+Kalsi Engineering provides a breadth of resources for appropriate seal implementation so that your design team can overcome the challenges associated with designing high pressure swivels.
 These include:

 Seal Handbook: The Kalsi Seals Handbook™ provides detailed information about designing high pressure swivels.
 Representing the collective wisdom of Kalsi Engineering senior staff members, the handbook is an invaluable reference manual for individuals interested in using our high pressure swivel seals.
 For information about specific types of swivels, reference the following chapter links:

-- Chapter E2: This chapter specifically discusses the use of Kalsi seals in multi-port hydraulic swivels.
+- Chapter E2 describes the use of Kalsi seals in multi-port hydraulic swivels.
 In addition to showing how to use Kalsi-brand swivel seals in conventional hydraulic swivel designs, Chapter E2 also shows how to use floating backup rings in hydraulic swivels using the general stacking housing arrangement that is shown in Chapter D17.

-- Chapter E5: This chapter discusses recommended design practices for high-pressure side port swivels that conduct abrasive fluid.
+- Chapter E5 describes recommended design practices for high-pressure side port swivels that conduct abrasive fluid.
 This chapter also explains the general stacking housing arrangement, as previously discussed, which isolates the bearing housings from pressure breathing and helps to assure minimal runout of the mandrel.

 Contact Kalsi Engineering for More Information

-Kalsi Engineering can help your organization find the best solution for your application.
+Kalsi Engineering can help your organization find the best solution for your high pressure swivel application.
 With extensive industry knowledge and experience working with a wide variety of applications, you can trust Kalsi Engineering for high-quality products and advice.